-Delay alignment is shown with best clarity through the Web in-Delay terface.
-On the Now Playing screen, both the measured and the Plot applied delays are shown graphically as one-minute history plots, as well as numerical values of the current number of program audio samples at 44.1kHz.
+Delay Delay alignment is shown with best clarity through the Web interface.
+Navigate to the Now Playing screen: Plot

+Both the measured and the applied delays are shown graphically as one-minute history plots, as well as numerical values of the current number of program audio samples at 44.1kHz.